 In-flight meal, Norwegian Air

-This VGML meal was pre-ordered when I booked the tickets with Norwegian Air.
-We got: Veggie Couscous – it was warm and well flavoured but not too filling and considering the price (11 €), not much.
-No bread or anything on the side – can’t expect much on a budget airline now.
-The reusable fork was mine, just a small tip to avoid plastic.
 Due to delays (first lockdown in Spain) on the return journey, we ended up staying in the airports for over 10 hours in total.
-We survived off the snacks we were carrying: Clif bars, nuts, chips and biscuits.
-Gran Canaria airport had a place near the departure gates with vegan options on the menu – we were starving by then so the fresh peas salad, orange juice and potato wedges tasted amazing.
+We survived off the snacks we were carrying: Clif bars, nuts and chips.
+Gran Canaria airport had a place near the departure gates with vegan options on the menu – we were starving by then, so the fresh peas salad, orange juice and potato wedges tasted amazing.

-*We visited Fuerteventura again now in April 2022, check the post below for updated vegan food & restaurants in Fuerteventura*
+*We visited Fuerteventura again in April 2022, check the post below for updated vegan food & restaurants in Fuerteventura*

 Calle la Milagrosa, 29, 35660 Corralejo, Las Palmas, Spain